Han Chinese: Literature

-Drawing upon their extensive literary heritage rooted in a historical legacy spanning over three thousand years, the Han Chinese have continued to demonstrate a uniformly high level of literary achievement throughout the modern era as the reputation of contemporary Chinese literature continues to be internationally recognized.
-Erudite literary scholars who are well-versed in Chinese literature continue to remain highly esteemed in contemporary Chinese society.
+Contemporary Chinese literature continues to be internationally recognized.
 Liu Cixin's San Ti series won the Hugo Award.
 Gao Xingjian became the first Chinese novelist to receive the Nobel Prize for Literature in 2000.
 In 2012, the novelist and short story writer Mo Yan also received the Nobel Prize in Literature.
-In 2015, children's writer Cao Wenxuan was bestowed with the Hans Christian Andersen Award, the first Chinese recipient of the esteemed international children's book prize.
+In 2015, children's writer Cao Wenxuan was bestowed with the Hans Christian Andersen Award, the first Chinese recipient of the international children's book prize.